PDS-Lab/GearDB/README.md

 ```
 static const char smr_filename[]="/mnt/seqwrite";
 ```
-2. You may need to modify all zone numbers and the first zone number in file "/GearDB/hm/hm_manager.cc".
-Maybe can query the directory to set them , but I think it is very low.
-Looking forward to using other methods.
+2. Set zone numbers and the number of the first sequential  zone according to your HM-SMR drive in file "/GearDB/hm/hm_manager.cc".
+You may query the zonefs directory to get the information.
 ```
 void HMManager::set_all_zonenum_and_first_zonenum(uint64_t *zonenum, uint64_t *first_zonenum) {
     *zonenum = 55356;